 The Tour should work on all devices and all browsers and the way you move around and interact should be intuitive.
 If it doesn't work and things are 'broken', it will reflect on your school.
 You wouldn't accept your website with broken links, off-brand design or confusing customer journeys so why should your Virtual Tour be any different?
-Things like instructions on how to use the Tour and what you expect your user to 'do' are helpful, especially since some users may have limited prior exposure to a Virtual Tour.
+Things like instructions on how to use the Tour and what you expect your user to 'do' are helpful, especially since many users will not have had any reference experiences or prior exposure to a Virtual Tour.